 Strong Quake Occurs in Bering Sea

-Based on the size of the quake, the center issued a warning for a tsunami, sometimes called a tidal wave, for coastal Alaska from Dutch Harbor to Attu in the Aleutian Islands.
+Based on the size of the quake, the center issued a tsunami warning for coastal Alaska from Dutch Harbor to Attu in the Aleutian Islands.

 A tsunami watch was in effect for the northern tip of Vancouver Island in British Columbia north to Dutch Harbor.